-Financial assets carried at amortized cost - in this case, term deposits - are subject to credit impairment losses which are recognised in the statement of income.
+Financial assets carried at amortized cost - in this case, term deposits - are subject to credit impairment losses which are recognised in the statement of income and comprehensive income.

 The following tables contain analyses of the credit risk exposure of financial investments for which an ECL allowance is recognised.